OuyangWenyu/HydroMTL/README.md

 Multi-task deep learning models for basin hydrological modeling

+All the code of this repository is also available on [Zenodo](https://zenodo.org/record/5550000).

-If you feel it useful, please cite our paper:
+If you feel it useful, please cite:

 ```bibtex
 @misc{ouyang2021hydroMTL,